VA Loan Certificate Eligibility: What You Need to Know

 of their honorable service.

-Members of the Army or Air National Guard may submit their
+Army or Air National Guard members may submit their separation and

-Separation and Record of Service, or NGB Form 23, a points
+Record of Service, or NGB Form 23, a points statement.

 Active Reserves and National Guard members, like their colleagues in